shannah/xataface-fdf-module/docs/OpenOfficePDFFormTutorial.md

 ##Overview

-The following is a fairly typical use-case for a database application in the context of a University.
+The following is a fairly typical use-case for a database application in the context of a university.
 I have an application that helps manage teaching assistant job postings, applications, and appointments.
 After selecting a "winning" candidate, the administrator needs to generate the contract.
 The university provides these contact forms as an Excel file.
 Some departments use the excel file directly to fill in the data for each appointment, but this is a waste of resources, since all of the information required for the contract is already in the database.

 ###The Existing Application